-We are celebrating 80 years!
+We are celebrating over 80 years!
 We are pleased with the success we've had throughout the years and thrilled for what is yet to come.
 We couldn't have done it without you!
 Thank you for trusting us to partner with you as your consulting engineering and land surveying advisors.

 Meet our founding father, Kenneth Miles Clark Sr!
 He worked out of his home with his wife on small consulting projects.
 After a few months, the workload was large enough to move his business out of his home.
 And the journey of Clark Engineering begins!

 Kenneth Clark moves his business out of his home at 3649 16th Ave.
 S. He is now listed as a consulting engineer and moves into the Andrus Building at 512 Nicollet Ave on the tenth floor, Suite 1012, Minneapolis, MN, 1938.

 Kenneth Clark moves out of the Andrus Building to 550 Midland Bank Building.